 According to our nation’s leading educators, a key indicator of quality is the significance of play in a program’s philosophy.
 Young children learn best by play – by actively thinking, experimenting, exploring and manipulating their environment – to make sense of their world, to understand and negotiate relationships, to develop creative thinking and to build a positive sense of themselves and their significance to a community.

 Play provides the important foundations for academic learning in the later years and is central to all aspects of a child’s social, emotional, intellectual and physical growth.
 Child-directed, teacher-facilitated play is central to all aspects of the Madison Park Cooperative Preschool curriculum.

-Parents become students of Seattle Central College, which provides us with our Parent Educator.
-At monthly class meetings, the Parent Educator leads a discussion on a topic selected by the class, like “When Your Child Pushes Your Buttons” or “Emotion Coaching.”
-Additionally, parents or other in-class caregivers can check in with the Parent Educator during preschool class sessions, gaining instant advice on current parenting struggles.
+Parents become students of North Seattle College, who provide us with our Parent Educators.
+At monthly class meetings, the Parent Educators lead a discussion on a topic selected by the class, like “When Your Child Pushes Your Buttons” or “Emotion Coaching.”
+Additionally, parents or other in-class caregivers can check in with the Parent Educators during preschool class sessions, gaining instant advice on current parenting struggles.

 Additional Parent Involvement

 MPCP is managed by its current families.
 In addition to in-class responsibilities, each family is required to hold a co-op job – ranging from a more active role, like serving on the Board of Directors, to less active, like staffing one-time events, or securing needed supplies.
 Each family is also required to participate in monthly class meetings.
 Learn more about Parent Responsibilities

 Being part of a cooperative preschool offers parents the opportunity to watch their child grow in his or her first contact with a group outside of the family.
 It offers parents direct involvement with the teachers and children who define this new step in the child’s life.

 Perhaps the most lasting effect of joining the co–op is the sense of community support that develops among the parents.